 A high protein diet is an inevitable part of any weight training program.
 Importantly, derive your protein from animal sources.
 Proteins you need to be concerned with are those found in whey, casein (cottage cheese), eggs, beef, poultry, and fish.
 Soy protein, tofu, and bean curd are some alternatives.
 Consistently eating the right foods will force your body to grow beyond what you think possible.
 The diet also should contain an adequate amount of carbohydrates (potatoes, sweet potatoes, yams, oatmeal, cream of wheat, cream of rice, rice, beans, bread, pasta, and all cereals) and fat.
 Green leafy vegetables and fruits also should be included.

 When you train with weights, you should eat a minimum of 1 gram of protein per pound.
 It would be best if you also had protein at every meal.
 To enable your body to assimilate and use all the calories you will ingest, you must reduce your meal size and increase your meal frequency.
 Splitting your calories into smaller, more frequent portions will enable food absorption and utilization of nutrients.

 The science of nutrition

-The last eye-opening word on a thin person’s guide to instantly building massive muscle
+The last word on a thin person building muscles

 Thus this motivates you to continue with the weight gain schedule and further progression.
 So even though you have a skinny body type and haven’t been able to gain weight no matter what you try, you will succeed with a well-planned weight gain program.